tj-wells/coti-docker-method/README.md

 docker-compose logs --follow
 ```

-You can safely stop following the logs by pressing `Ctrl+C`.
+When you're not attached to the container, you can safely stop following the logs by pressing `Ctrl+C`.

 # 🧑‍💻 Debugging